Seattle SuperSonics: 1998–2008: A decade of struggles

 On May 22, 2007, the SuperSonics were awarded the second pick in the 2007 NBA draft, equaling the highest draft position the team ever held, selecting Kevin Durant from the University of Texas.
 On June 28, the SuperSonics traded Ray Allen and the 35th pick of the second-round Glen Davis in the 2007 NBA draft to the Boston Celtics for rights to the fifth pick; Jeff Green, Wally Szczerbiak and Delonte West.
 On July 11, the SuperSonics and Orlando Magic agreed to a sign and trade for Rashard Lewis.
 The SuperSonics received a future second-round draft pick and a $9.5 million trade exception from the Magic.
 On July 20, the SuperSonics used the trade exception and a second-round draft pick to acquire Kurt Thomas and two first-round draft picks from the Phoenix Suns.

 In 2007, morale was low at the beginning of the season as talks with the city of Seattle for a new arena had broken down.
-The SuperSonics had received a franchise player with second-overall pick in the NBA draft with Durant.
+The SuperSonics had received a franchise player with the second-overall pick in the NBA draft with Durant.
 With the Ray Allen trade, however, the team had little talent with which to surround their rookie forward and lost their first eight games under coach P. J. Carlesimo to achieve a 3–14 record in the first month of the season.
 Durant led all rookies in scoring at 20.3 ppg and won the Rookie of the Year award.
 The SuperSonics, however, posted a franchise-worst record of 20–62.
 It was their final season in Seattle because Bennett got the right to move the team after settling all legal issues with the city.
 The Seattle SuperSonics played their last home game on April 13, 2008, winning 99–95 against the Dallas Mavericks.
 Throughout the game, the crowd chanted "Save our Sonics" and Durant waved his hands at the crowd.
 The last game they played was against Durant's future team, the Golden State Warriors at Oracle Arena three days later.
 Durant scored 42 points.